why2pac/dp-node/README.md

 # dp-node

-Faster, cheaper, better web framework for Node.js
+Faster, cheaper, better web framework for Node.js, built on top of express.

 ## Installation